SciFi Tech Exhibit opens at the Rochester Museum & Science Center

 ROCHESTER, N.Y.
-(WROC) – The latest exhibit at the Rochester Museum and Science Center promises to wow visitors!
+(WROC) — The latest exhibit at the Rochester Museum and Science Center promises to wow visitors, with a futuristic look into our sci-fi past.

 At 8,000 square feet, it is one of the largest exhibitions ever hosted at the RMSC